• Skip to primary navigation

 Together, these two changes allowed Marvel to experiment with the core of the X-Men franchise.
 Writer and actual psychedelic warlock Grant Morrison reimagined X-Men (1991) as the sci-fi, leather-clad, and frequently absurd New X-Men.
 Meanwhile, X-Force metamorphosed into X-Statix under the guidance of Peter Milligan and Mike Allred.

 What’s often forgotten is that Uncanny X-Men also relaunched at the same time.
 Twice, actually!
-First, Joe Casey took the reins for a similarly leather-bound an slightly-absurdist take on X-Men.
+First, Joe Casey took the reins for a similarly leather-bound and slightly-absurdist take on X-Men.
 Then, midway through Morrison’s run, Uncanny swapped to author Chuck Austen.

 Though Brubaker wrote for an arc following Messiah Complex, the following era of the X-Men in San Francisco mostly belongs to Matt Fraction.
 Fraction reimagines Uncanny X-Men less as a team and more as a society of mutants, with nearly every heroic mutant passing through the background panels of the book at some point in his run.
-He writes to the considerable crescendo of Second Coming, a resolution of the remaining threads of House of M.
+He writes through Dark Reign to the considerable crescendo of Second Coming, a resolution of the remaining threads of House of M.

 Primary Sidebar